-- Appointment of adequate, well trained and skilled staff. - Offering of suitable training programmes, courses and modules that will satisfy client and industry needs. - Making training accessible to all clients. - Provision of necessary and adequate physical infrastructure, which will allow the provision of training programmes of exceptional standard. - Increased representivity of student community.
+- 1. Appointment of adequate, well-trained and skilled staff. - 2.
+Offering of suitable training programmes, courses and modules that will satisfy client and industry needs. - 3.
+Making training accessible to all clients. - 4.
+Provision of necessary and adequate physical infrastructure, which will allow the provision of training programmes of exceptional standard. - 5.
+Increased representivity of student community. - 6.
+Building the capacity of training and support staff

-Strategies to be implemented
+17.3.4 Strategies to be implemented

-- Offering of market related, outcomes based training in General Education and Training, Further Education and Training and Higher Education levels. - Maintenance, adaptation and development of suitable infrastructure to ensure effective education and training for all target groups. - Development and strengthening of local, national and international network for optimum information access, dissemination and co-operation. - Development of a committed and motivated staff complement. - Establishment, maintenance and nurturing of a stimulating and conducive environment for study and work. - Ensuring effective monitoring, evaluation and quality assurance of training programmes, - Offering of training courses on a decentralised basis in order to enhance accessibility and affordability. - Marketing of agricultural training and careers in agriculture in schools serving primarily previously disadvantaged communities.
+1. Offering of market related, outcomes based training in General Education and Training, Further Education and Training and Higher Education levels.

-Collaborating with targeted role-players, e.g. The Institute for the Deaf, to adapt instructional programmes to cater for a broader client base, which would include the disabled.
+- 2. Maintenance, adaptation and development of suitable infrastructure to ensure effective education and training for all target groups. - 3.
+Development and strengthening of local, national and international network for optimum information access, dissemination and co-operation. - 4.
+Development of a committed and motivated staff complement. - 5.
+Establishment, maintenance and nurturing of a stimulating and conducive environment for study and work. - 6.
+Ensuring effective monitoring, evaluation and quality assurance of training programmes, - 7.
+Offering of training courses on a decentralised basis in order to enhance accessibility and affordability. - 8.
+Marketing of agricultural training and careers in agriculture in schools serving primarily previously disadvantaged communities. - 9.
+Collaborating with targeted role-players, e.g. The Institute for the Deaf, to adapt instructional programmes to cater for a broader client base, which would include the disabled. - 10.
+Implementing e-learning methodologies.

-Training programmes offered by the Programme: Structured Agricultural Training, will be registered with the South African Quality Assurance Authority (SAQAA) and subjected to quality assurance by the relevant quality assurance bodies, namely either by the Commission for Higher Education (CHE) or the Primary Agriculture Education and Training Authority (PAETA).
+Training programmes offered by the Programme: Structured Agricultural Training will be registered with the South African Quality Assurance Authority (SAQAA) and subjected to quality assurance by the relevant quality assurance bodies, namely either by the Commission for Higher Education (CHE) or the Primary Agriculture Education and Training Authority (PAETA).
 Continuous monitoring and evaluation (internal and external) of training programmes will be done and adaptations and improvements made based on feedback received from clients, stakeholders and quality assurance authorities.

-17.5 SUB PROGRAMME 7.1: Higher Education
+17.5 Sub Programme 7.1: Higher Education

-The client base for this Sub Programme is practising and potential farmers, farm managers, advisors and agriculturalists.
+The client base for this sub programme is practising and potential farmers, farm managers, advisors and agriculturalists.
 Currently, from the approximately 270 applications from potential students, between 130 and 140 first year students are enrolled for the B. Agric degree programme that is presented in cooperation with the University of Stellenbosch.
 Students enrolling and successfully completing the third year of specialised study are awarded a B. Agric degree.
 Training is based on full-time study at the central campus at Elsenburg.